Unity Software (NYSE:U) Upgraded at Bank of America

-U has been the subject of a number of other reports.
-Weiss Ratings reissued a “sell (d-)” rating on shares of Unity Software in a research note on Wednesday, January 21st.
-Barclays dropped their price objective on Unity Software from $35.00 to $28.00 and set an “equal weight” rating on the stock in a report on Thursday, February 12th.
-The Goldman Sachs Group cut their price objective on Unity Software from $47.00 to $27.00 and set a “neutral” rating for the company in a research report on Thursday, February 12th.
-Jefferies Financial Group boosted their target price on shares of Unity Software from $49.00 to $55.00 and gave the stock a “buy” rating in a research report on Monday, January 5th.
-Finally, Wall Street Zen downgraded shares of Unity Software from a “buy” rating to a “hold” rating in a report on Saturday, February 21st.
-One analyst has rated the stock with a Strong Buy rating, thirteen have issued a Buy rating, eight have given a Hold rating and one has assigned a Sell rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $39.73.
+A number of other brokerages have also recently issued reports on U. UBS Group lowered their price objective on Unity Software from $46.00 to $32.00 and set a “neutral” rating on the stock in a research note on Tuesday, February 10th.
+Weiss Ratings reiterated a “sell (d-)” rating on shares of Unity Software in a research note on Wednesday, January 21st.
+Wall Street Zen lowered shares of Unity Software from a “buy” rating to a “hold” rating in a research report on Saturday, February 21st.
+Citizens Jmp cut their price objective on shares of Unity Software from $50.00 to $37.00 and set a “market outperform” rating for the company in a report on Thursday, February 12th.
+Finally, Barclays reduced their price objective on shares of Unity Software from $35.00 to $28.00 and set an “equal weight” rating for the company in a research note on Thursday, February 12th.
+One investment analyst has rated the stock with a Strong Buy rating, thirteen have given a Buy rating, eight have issued a Hold rating and one has assigned a Sell rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $39.73.

-Unity Software (NYSE:U – Get Free Report) last posted its quarterly earnings data on Wednesday, February 11th.
-The company reported $0.24 earnings per share for the quarter, topping analysts’ consensus estimates of $0.20 by $0.04.
-The company had revenue of $503.09 million during the quarter, compared to analysts’ expectations of $490.64 million.
-Unity Software had a negative return on equity of 4.76% and a negative net margin of 21.77%.The firm’s revenue for the quarter was up 10.1% on a year-over-year basis.
-During the same period last year, the firm earned ($0.30) EPS.
-As a group, equities research analysts forecast that Unity Software will post -1.25 EPS for the current year.
+Unity Software (NYSE:U – Get Free Report) last released its earnings results on Wednesday, February 11th.
+The company reported $0.24 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.20 by $0.04.
+Unity Software had a negative return on equity of 4.76% and a negative net margin of 21.77%.The business had revenue of $503.09 million during the quarter, compared to the consensus estimate of $490.64 million.
+During the same period last year, the business posted ($0.30) earnings per share.
+The business’s revenue for the quarter was up 10.1% on a year-over-year basis.
+Sell-side analysts forecast that Unity Software will post -1.25 EPS for the current year.

-In other Unity Software news, CAO Mark Barrysmith sold 10,578 shares of Unity Software stock in a transaction dated Wednesday, February 25th.
-The shares were sold at an average price of $18.07, for a total transaction of $191,144.46.
-Following the completion of the transaction, the chief accounting officer owned 383,901 shares in the company, valued at approximately $6,937,091.07.
-The trade was a 2.68% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, COO Alexander Blum sold 2,541 shares of the stock in a transaction on Friday, February 27th.
-The shares were sold at an average price of $18.76, for a total value of $47,669.16.
-Following the sale, the chief operating officer owned 548,425 shares in the company, valued at approximately $10,288,453.
-This trade represents a 0.46% decrease in their position.
+In related news, CAO Mark Barrysmith sold 14,407 shares of the company’s stock in a transaction that occurred on Wednesday, December 10th.
+The shares were sold at an average price of $50.01, for a total transaction of $720,494.07.
+Following the sale, the chief accounting officer owned 394,479 shares of the company’s stock, valued at approximately $19,727,894.79.
+This represents a 3.52% decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Jarrod Yahes sold 12,196 shares of the firm’s stock in a transaction on Wednesday, February 25th.
+The shares were sold at an average price of $18.07, for a total transaction of $220,381.72.
+Following the completion of the transaction, the chief financial officer directly owned 533,933 shares of the company’s stock, valued at approximately $9,648,169.31.
+The trade was a 2.23% decrease in their ownership of the stock.
 Additional details regarding this sale are available in the official SEC disclosure.
-Over the last ninety days, insiders sold 933,233 shares of company stock worth $45,387,419.
-3.61% of the stock is owned by company insiders.
+Insiders have sold 933,233 shares of company stock valued at $45,387,419 in the last quarter.
+3.61% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-REAP Financial Group LLC purchased a new position in Unity Software during the fourth quarter worth approximately $28,000.
-Root Financial Partners LLC purchased a new position in shares of Unity Software in the 3rd quarter worth $27,000.
-V Square Quantitative Management LLC purchased a new position in shares of Unity Software in the 4th quarter worth $30,000.
-Larson Financial Group LLC boosted its holdings in Unity Software by 88.1% in the third quarter.
-Larson Financial Group LLC now owns 728 shares of the company’s stock valued at $29,000 after acquiring an additional 341 shares during the last quarter.
-Finally, International Assets Investment Management LLC purchased a new stake in Unity Software during the fourth quarter valued at about $36,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in U. Jefferies Financial Group Inc. purchased a new position in Unity Software in the 2nd quarter worth approximately $205,000.
+Vanguard Group Inc. raised its position in shares of Unity Software by 2.8% during the 3rd quarter.
+Vanguard Group Inc. now owns 34,556,611 shares of the company’s stock valued at $1,383,647,000 after buying an additional 930,293 shares in the last quarter.
+Austin Wealth Management LLC bought a new stake in shares of Unity Software during the 2nd quarter worth $208,000.
+PNC Financial Services Group Inc. grew its position in Unity Software by 148.2% in the second quarter.
+PNC Financial Services Group Inc. now owns 22,181 shares of the company’s stock worth $537,000 after acquiring an additional 13,245 shares in the last quarter.
+Finally, Broad Peak Investment Advisers Pte Ltd grew its position in Unity Software by 43.6% in the third quarter.
+Broad Peak Investment Advisers Pte Ltd now owns 2,849,437 shares of the company’s stock worth $114,091,000 after acquiring an additional 865,179 shares in the last quarter.
 73.46% of the stock is currently owned by hedge funds and other institutional investors.

 Unity Software is a leading provider of a real-time 3D development platform that enables creators across industries to design, build and operate interactive, real-time experiences.
 Originally focused on the game development market, Unity’s technology now extends into sectors such as film, automotive, architecture, engineering and construction, delivering immersive content for mobile, desktop, console, augmented reality and virtual reality devices.
 The company’s core offering comprises a suite of authoring tools, runtime engines and cloud services that streamline the creation and deployment of interactive 3D applications.